Skip to main content

 6. Assign Roles And Responsibilities

-Building your creative workflows needs to go smoothly.
-That means each team member and stakeholder involved in the workflow should know what they need to do and when.
+A big part of creative workflow management is managing stakeholders.
+That means each team member involved in the workflow should know what they need to do and when.

 Make sure to get suggestions from business leaders and subject matter experts before arbitrarily assigning roles.
 It’s essential to know who has the skills, capabilities, and knowledge in each area and if they have the time available to do the work.